On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Additional results - Comparison to standard baselines

 As described in section \ref{sec_metrics_ablation}, we apply the top-k ablation test by removing the top-k percent of attributions and observe how the confidence of the classifier in the target class drops.
-Figure \ref{fig:topk} shows the results.
+Fig.~\ref{fig:topk} shows the results for the standard baselines and our proposed baseline approaches.
 It can be observed that for the Manometry data set it makes a bigger difference which imputation method is used, arguably due to the challenge of missingness in this data set.
 On the other two data sets, the ablation performances are comparable across baseline choices.